HumanCapitalAnalysis/talks/README.md

 ### [Using Childhood Skills to Forecast Lifecycle Outcomes](https://github.com/policyMetrics/talks/blob/master/forecasting_lifecycle_outcomes/slides.pdf) by [cocorbin](https://github.com/cocorbin)

-I provide a brief overview of our research respective the forecasting of lifecycle outcomes using childhood skills.
+I provide a brief overview on our research respective the forecasting of lifecycle outcomes using childhood skills.
 The presentation adresses the following questions:
 * How predicitve are cognitive and non-cognitive skills measured at early childhood, relative to those measured at later ages?
 * What is the best forcasting model based on childhood skill measures for each of adult outcome?
 * How does the predictive power of skills vary across outcome distribution?

 ### [Introduction to GitHub and Authorea](http://nbviewer.jupyter.org/format/slides/github/policyMetrics/talks/blob/master/intro_github_authorea/lecture.ipynb#/) by [sebecker](https://github.com/sebecker)

-I provide a brief overview of Authorea, the tool we plan to use for the collaborative writing projects.
+I provide a brief overview on Authorea, the toll that the students are supposed to user for the collaborative writing projects.
 The slides also include a short introduction to Git/GitHub.
 For more information about the features and applications of Authorea see: [Authorea Help Center](https://intercom.help/authorea/).

 ### Introduction to Data Analytics using Python - [Slides](http://nbviewer.jupyter.org/format/slides/github/policyMetrics/talks/blob/master/intro_data_analytics/slides.pdf) and [Jupyter Notebook](http://nbviewer.jupyter.org/github/policyMetrics/talks/blob/master/intro_data_analytics/data_analytics.ipynb) by [tobiasraabe](https://github.com/tobiasraabe)